Cortez Independence Day shooter sentenced to 24 months’ probation

 “Considering the gravity of the offense at hand and the community risk that was accomplished when you fired the shots in the air and came to the park armed, I think it constitutes a longer probationary sentence than I would normally give,” Furse said.
 “It is my hope that you finish that early and successfully, but I want to give you as much time as you might need to utilize those resources.”

 He will also serve five days of detention, with credit for time served.
 He was released Oct.
-2 to live with his father in Grand Junction.
+2 to live with family in Grand Junction.
 His mother is reportedly in rehab in New Mexico.

 The teen was “apologetic, and expressed his regret to the community, saying that he knew he had made a poor decision firing the gun when the fight broke out.